opendatasoft/slate/source/includes/_pages.md

 ]
 ```

-This endpoint is for deleting multiple pages
+This endpoint is for deleting multiple pages.

 ### Parameters

-No parameters
+No parameters.

 ### Body
 This endpoint accepts a list of objects containing the following parameters: